Overview

 Lism CSS draws heavy inspiration from the following projects.

-- Every Layout — The concepts of layout primitives and harmonic modular scaling are incorporated.
+- Every Layout — The concepts of layout primitives and harmonic modular scaling are adopted.

 - Tailwind CSS — Referenced for the design of providing classes for individual CSS properties.

-- Chakra UI, MUI — Referenced for the component developer experience.
+- Chakra UI, MUI — Inspired the component developer experience design.